Cooperative Training of Descriptor and Generator Networks: Cooperative training

+{\bf Special case (1):} In Step G1, let $l_q = 0$, i.e., disable the Langevin inference process, i.e., the left diagram of (\ref{eq:m}).
+We use this algorithm in our experiments and it works well.

+{\bf Special case (2):} In addition to (1), in Step D1, let $l_p = 1$, i.e., we only run one step of Langevin revision.
+This algorithm is very efficient, and works well according to our experience.

-The learning of both the descriptor and the generator follows the ``analysis by synthesis'' principle \citep{grenander2007pattern}.
+The learning of both the descriptor and the generator follows the ``analysis by synthesis'' principle \cite{grenander2007pattern}.
 There are three sets of synthesized examples (S stands for synthesis).
-(S1) Initial synthesized examples $\{\hY_i\}$ generated by Step G0.
-(S2) Revised synthesized examples $\{\tY_i\}$ produced by Step D1.
-(S3) Reconstructed synthesized examples $\{g(X_i; W_\G^{(t+1)})\}$ produced by Step G2.
-The descriptor shifts its density from (S2) towards the observed data, while the generator shifts its density from (S1) towards (S2) (by arriving at (S3)).
+Data (S1): Initial synthesized examples $\{\hY_i\}$ generated by Step G0 (initial generation).
+Data (S2): Revised synthesized examples $\{\tY_i\}$ produced by Step D1 (Langevin revision).
+Data (S3): Reconstructed synthesized examples $\{g(X_i; \alpha^{(t+1)})\}$ produced by Step G2 (reconstruction).
+The descriptor shifts its density from (S2) towards the observed data, while the generator shifts its density from (S1) towards (S2).

 The evolution from (S1) to (S2) is the work of the descriptor.
 It is a process of stochastic relaxation that settles the synthesized examples in the low energy regions of the descriptor.
 The descriptor works as an associative memory, with (S1) being the cue, and (S2) being the recalled memory.
 It serves as a feedback to the generator.
 The reconstruction of (S2) by (S3) is the work of the generator that seeks to absorb the feedback conveyed by the evolution from (S1) to (S2).
 The descriptor can test whether the generator learns well by checking whether (S3) is close to (S2).
 The two nets collaborate and communicate with each other via synthesized data.